Dementia Diagnosis

 • Development of self-management skills and referral to self-management resources.

-• A well-defined care pathway and continuity of care.
+• A well-defined care pathway.

 • Access to specialists, and other healthcare practitioners in dementia care.

-Practice point4: Consider the post diagnostic support as part of a holistic assessment that includes any other risk factors and comorbidities and appropriately address supports for PLWD and their care partner(s).
+Practice point4: Consider post diagnostic support as part of a holistic assessment that includes any other risk factors and comorbidities and appropriately address supports for PLWD and their care partner(s).

 References New